Mother Nature doesn’t use a container to compost.

 - Select a location: Pick a spot at least 2 feet from a structure, such as your house or a fence, and convenient to water.
 A sunny spot is not necessary, as the heat from the composting process comes from the decomposing materials, not the sun.

 - Local laws may restrict where or what you can compost.
 Contact your city and/or county waste office for information.

 - Build the pile: Begin by laying 4-to-6 inches of leaves, wood chips, and other carbons as the base of your pile.
 Then, add a 4-to-6 inch layer of greens.

 - Do not put large branches into your compost pile.
 Instead, run branches through a chipper and add the chips to your pile.

-- Carefully slash the brush pile with a chainsaw to reduce the size of the pile and allow more material to be piled in one spot.
+- Carefully slash the brush pile with a chainsaw to reduce the pile's size and allow more material to be piled in one spot.

-- Water as you go: Every now and then, stop to add water to your layers.
+- Water as you go: Now and then, stop adding water to your layers.
 Ideally, your pile should be moist, like a wrung-out sponge.

-- One method of checking moisture in your compost pile is the “squeeze test”.
-Grab a fist full of compost material and squeeze into a ball.
+- One method of checking moisture in your compost pile is the “squeeze test.”
+Grab a fist full of compost material and squeeze it into a ball.
 When you open your hand, the materials should hold the shape of a ball.
-If you squeeze the compost material and water drips out of your hand, the materials is too moist.
+If you squeeze the compost material and water drips out of your hand, the materials are too moist.
 If the ball does not hold its shape, the material is too dry.

 How long does it take?